What is Oracle Cloud Infrastructure Data Transfer?

 Two solutions: Data Transfer Appliance and Data Transfer Disk

 The Data Transfer Appliance service uses a high-capacity storage appliance that you loan from Oracle for a short duration of time (30 days) to facilitate data migration to the cloud.
 The transfer appliance is especially useful when you need to migrate a large amount of data, up to 150 TB per appliance.
-Currently, the Data Transfer Appliance service is only available to customers in the United States.
+Currently, the Data Transfer Appliance service is available to customers in the United States and Europe.

 The Data Transfer Disk service requires that you purchase your own hard drives to migrate data to the cloud.
 These hard drives are shipped back to you after the data is transferred successfully to your Object Storage or Archive Storage tenancy.
 The disk option is practical if you transfer only a relatively small set of data, or if you need more time than 30 days to copy your data for transfer.